-The production costs of shell eggs produced in enriched cages in the EU in 2015 was on average 89 eurocents per kg of eggs.
-Between the main egg producing countries, the production costs of shell eggs in 2015 ranged from 95 eurocents per kg of eggs in the UK and 97 in Denmark to 85 in Spain and 83 eurocents per kg of eggs in Poland.
+The production costs of shell eggs produced in enriched cages in the EU in 2017 were on average 88 eurocents per kg of eggs.
+Between the main egg producing countries, the production costs of shell eggs in 2017 ranged from 96.3 eurocents per kg of eggs in the Denmark to 82.3 eurocents per kg of eggs in Spain.
 The costs in the Netherlands, France and Italy are around the EU average.
-Compared to the average level within the EU, the production costs for shell eggs in 2015 were lower in Ukraine (-24%), USA (-21%), Argentina (-16%) and India (-13%).
+Compared to the average level within the EU, the production costs of shell eggs in 2017 were lower in USA (-24%), Ukraine (-22%), Argentina (-14%) and India (-11%).

 For whole egg powder the non-EU countries were even more competitive.
-Compared to the average level within the EU, the production costs of whole egg powder in 2015 were lower in Ukraine (-22%), USA (-19%), Argentina (-15%) and India (-14%).
+Compared to the average level within the EU, the production costs of whole egg powder in 2017 were lower in USA (-21%), Ukraine (-20%), Argentina (-13%) and India (-13%).
 Because the cost of transportation of powder is low, the offer price of whole egg powder from third countries is relatively low.
 However, current import levies protect the EU from imports from the four non-EU countries.

-In the EU, egg producers have to comply with European legislation covering environmental protection, animal welfare and food safety.
-The additional costs directly related to European legislation, based on the situation in 2015, are estimated to be 16% of the total production costs of eggs at farm level.
-The extra costs of keeping layers in enriched cages take a large share of this increase.
+In the EU, egg producers have to comply with European legislation on environmental protection, animal welfare and food safety.
+The additional costs directly related to European legislation are estimated to be 16% of the total production costs of eggs at farm level in 2017.
+The extra costs of keeping layers in enriched cages account for a large share of these additional costs.

-In Argentina, India and Ukraine there is no legislation on animal welfare and laying hens are housed in conventional cages with a space allowance of 300 to 400 cm per hen.
+In Argentina, India and Ukraine there is no legislation on animal welfare and laying hens are housed in conventional cages with a space allowance of 400 to 450 cm2 per hen.
 Between countries, regions and farms the density differs due to climate and management strategy.
-Literature shows that from an economic point of view 300 to 400 cm per hen gives the highest income for the egg producer.
+Literature shows that from an economic point of view 350 to 400 cm2 per hen gives the highest income for the egg producer.
 Table S.1 gives an overview of the regulations and political and societal interest of environmental, food safety and animal welfare issues in four selected non-EU countries.

-Regulation in selected non-EU countries (Ukraine, USA, Argentina and India) Table S.1
+Table S.1 Regulation in selected non-EU countries (Ukraine, USA, Argentina and India)

-Political and societal interest Regulations in place Situation in practice Environment -Manure disposal Medium Differs 1 Most farmers receive revenues from manure -Ammonia emission Low No No measures taken to limit emission Food Safety -Zoonosis control Medium Differs Action different per country/company -Meat-and-bone-meal Low No Meat-and-bone-meal is used -GMOs Low No All GMOs are used Animal Welfare -Stocking density Low No High density in conventional cages

-1. Regulations in some regions, for example in the USA.
+Political and societal interest Regulations in place Situation in practice Environment -Manure disposal Medium Differs a) Most farmers receive revenues from manure -Ammonia emission Low No No measures taken to limit emission Food Safety -Zoonosis control Medium Differs b) Action different per country/company -Meat and bone meal Low No Meat and bone meal is used -GMOs Low No All GMOs are used Animal Welfare -Stocking density Low 3 No c) High density in conventional cages a) Regulations in some regions, for example in the USA; b) Regulations in some countries, for example in the USA or only export-oriented companies; c) In the USA the market is changing towards non-cage eggs.
+Some states (e.g. California) already have some kind of legislation.